Nepal lifts ban on social media platforms after protests where police killed 19 people

 The district administration ordered an indefinite curfew in the capital and schools were closed.
-A curfew was also imposed in two other cities.
+A curfew was also imposed in other cities too.

+Small protests erupted on Tuesday violating the curfew orders.
+Police quickly tried to push back the protesters but appeared to be not using any force.

+“Punish the murders in government.
+Stop killing children,” the protesters chanted while police used loudspeakers urging them to return home.

 Several widely used social networks, including Facebook, X and YouTube were blocked in the Himalayan nation last week after failing to comply with a new requirement to register and submit to government oversight.